 This statue is located close to the outdoor dining area and the pools.
 It makes a great meeting point.

 There are three pools at the resort.
 A bridge spans the main pool and provides a shortcut to the other two pools.

 Activities take place daily in the pool area.
 While we were there, the teenager was able to participate in a "cooking class."
 The participants were shown how to make a spicy salsa and then the guests were able to sample their creations.

-There is also a Chef’s Show at the Pool that took place daily (Monday through Saturday) at 12:30.
-The shows week that we were there included paella, fish tacos, guacamole and margaritas, ceviche and micheladas, and noodles.
+There is also a Chef's Show at the Pool that took place daily (Monday through Saturday) at 12:30.
+The shows the week that we were there included paella, fish tacos, guacamole and margaritas, ceviche and micheladas, and noodles.